bugale/bugalint/README.md

 # Bugalint

-This GitHub Action converts various linter outputs to SARIF, and supports custom linter output formats using regular expressions.
+This GitHub Action converts various linter outputs to standard formats (including SARIF), and supports custom linter output formats using regular expressions.
 This action can be used in conjunction with
 [GitHub's Code Scanning feature](https://docs.github.com/en/github/finding-security-vulnerabilities-and-errors-in-your-code/about-code-scanning) to
 [report linter issues as code scanning alerts](#basic-example).
+This action can also auto-comment on the PR in the relevant lines, which is an alternative to uploading a SARIF (which is only available with GitHub Advanced Security).
+This action can also generate a markdown report for the job.

 ## Usage